Soham-Hait/EDA-Projects/README.md

-# BharatIntern_ML
-Set of Tasks based on ML completed for a virtual training at Bharat Intern
+# Set of Simple EDA Projects